 Then, the Teretek resins expand, filling any voids and compacting any soft ground, to underpin the footings and re-level the home.

 Meanwhile, the enormous compacting pressure is controlled by constant laser monitoring for optimum results:

 - Wall cracks usually close up.
 Then, only some re-pointing of mortar joints may be required for brickwork, and some fine patching and repainting may be needed for plaster or render walls.

 - Windows and doors usually work properly again.

 - Gaps between skirting boards and sunken floors also usually close up.

 The materials we inject below concrete have been specifically engineered to resist shrinkage or deterioration causing significant settlement.
 As such, the Teretek engineered resin is warranted by Mainmark for 50-years, in strict accordance with the product durability requirements of the applicable local, state or national Building Code.

 When it comes to foundation repair, underpinning has been the method of choice for many years.
 Compared with traditional concrete underpinning, Mainmark’s underpinning method is fast, clean, reliable, cost-effective, and non-intrusive.

-Importantly, you don’t need to vacate the premises.
-Unlike concrete underpinning, which requires extensive internal work, our Teretek resin injection solution doesn’t usually require any internal work.
-However when it is required, the minuscule holes can be drilled between tiles and even through carpet, and furniture doesn’t usually need to be moved.
+Importantly, you usually don’t need to vacate the premises.
+Unlike concrete underpinning, which requires extensive internal work, our Teretek resin injection solution often doesn’t require internal work.
+However when it is required, the minuscule holes (as little as 6mm in diameter) can be drilled between tiles and even through carpet, and furniture doesn’t usually need to be moved.

 Concrete underpinning should be avoided to address subsidence in poor ground conditions such as non-cohesive, sandy, or muddy soil, or poorly-compacted fill.
 The reason being that the added weight of concrete can make the situation worse.
 Instead, the Mainmark underpinning method delivers the correct specific rigidity to avoid further damage.